 The third fruit fly hardware platform, the Compact Science Experiment Module, consists of dual fly habitats in a self-contained powered unit with lighting and imaging capability that supports behavioral analysis studies.
-Aboard the station, minimal crew time is needed to connect the system to USB ports for power and near-real-time data transfer.
-The module includes the capability for automated video imaging, timed lighting for a dark/light cycle, air circulation, data storage, data download, data communication and environmental sensor data logging.
-Habitats can also be illuminated with infrared www.nasa.gov light and imaged during dark hours and are able to house fly cultures for approximately one month (30-40 days) at room temperature and longer at cooler temperatures, e.g. 18-23 Celsius.
+Aboard the station, minimal crew time is needed to connect the system to USB ports for power and near-realtime data transfer.

+The module includes programmable lighting to maintain a circadian cycle, automated video imaging using white or infrared light, fans for air circulation, environmental www.nasa.gov monitoring, and capabilities for data logging, download, and communication.
+The habitat volume is sufficient to house fly cultures for approximately one month at room temperature or longer at lower temperatures.